 Public outreach interns work on projects that develop research and writing skills, expand students’ understanding of history, politics and government, and provide opportunities to explore a variety of career paths.
 Interns work with the Center’s outreach staff on a variety of projects.
 Intern assignments on projects include: historical media research, research on historical figures or events, research on institutional changes and developments in government, image research, policy research, and writing research memos.

 Interested students at any educational level may apply for a public outreach internship.
 Applicants with strong writing skills and an interest in history, political science, legislative politics, public policy, education, public history or communication are welcome.
-Please visit their website for more information.
+Please visit the Center for Legislative Archives website for more information.

 National Park Service Historic preservation Internship Training Program

 The program gives undergraduates the opportunity to undertake short-term research projects with the National Park Service throughout the year.
 Research opportunities are suited for those with an interest in historic preservation, anthropology, archeology, architectural history, ethnography, and museum studies.
-Please visit their website for further information.
+Please visit the NPS Internship website for further information.

 National Museum of the US Navy

 The NHHC offers internships to students who desire experience in areas related to their educational programs and career goals.
 In addition to undertaking historical research, writing and editing, the NHHC operates the Navy Department Library, The Navy Museum and maintains collections of naval archives, photographs, artifacts, and art.
 Internships are available in all of these areas.
-For more information, please visit their website.
+For more information, please visit the Navy Museum website.

-The Smithsonian Institution, the world's largest museum complex, is always looking for talented students to help them produce our world-class programs, exhibits, and research.
+The Smithsonian Institution, the world’s largest museum complex, is always looking for talented students to help them produce our world-class programs, exhibits, and research.
 Smithsonian interns have opportunities to make an impact, develop personally and professionally, and learn from people who are experts in their fields.
-For more information on the types of research-based internships available at the Smithsonian Institution, please browse their website.
+For more information on the types of research-based internships available at the Smithsonian Institution, please browse the Smithsonian internship website.

 The Smithsonian Environmental Research Center also has several internships in environmental studies.
-Please see their website for information on each opportunity.
+Please see the SERC website for information on each opportunity.